khnguyen88/GVSU-CIS641-Lakeshore-Misfits/docs/software-requirements-specification/software_requirements_specification_final.md

     FR3.
 The application must have a "panels" section that contains the control panel and navigation panel.

     FR4.
-The application must have a "pages" section that load and routes to a new page when application's URL path changes.
+The application must have a "pages" section that loads and routes to a new page when the application's URL path changes.

     FR5.
 The application shall have a two-section layout with the "panels" section displayed on the left or top of the application.